-(a) Initial reoffering yield represents the initial offering yield to the public, which has been established by the Initial Purchaser for offers to the public and which may be subsequently changed by the Initial Purchaser and is the sole responsibility of the Initial Purchaser.
+(b) Initial reoffering yield represents the initial offering yield to the public, which has been established by the Initial Purchaser for offers to the public and which may be subsequently changed by the Initial Purchaser and is the sole responsibility of the Initial Purchaser.
 The initial reoffering yields indicated above represent the lower of the yields resulting when priced to maturity or to the first call date.
 Accrued interest from August 1, 2020 is to be added to the price.

-(b) The Bonds maturing on and after April 1, 2026 are subject to redemption prior to maturity at the option of the District, in whole or, from time to time in part, on April 1, 2025, or on any date thereafter, at a price equal to the principal amount thereof plus accrued interest thereon to the date fixed for redemption.
-Term Bonds (as defined herein) are also subject to mandatory sinking fund redemption as more fully described herein.
+(c) The Bonds maturing on and after April 1, 2026 are subject to redemption prior to maturity at the option of the District, in whole or, from time to time in part, on April 1, 2025, or on any date thereafter, at a price equal to the principal amount thereof plus accrued interest thereon to the date fixed for redemption.
 See "THE BONDS-Redemption Provisions."